-constellations is an online double-blind peer review publishing space focused on cultural rhetorics scholarship, teaching, and practice.
+constellations is an online double-blind peer review publishing space featuring cultural rhetorics scholarship, teaching, and practice.
 The field of cultural rhetorics is anchored in storytelling and in building and honoring relationships, and in the belief that all cultures are rhetorical and all rhetorics are cultural.
 This belief forms a set of constellating methodologies, theories, and practices that draw attention to the intricate ways meaning emerges in human practices.
 Because cultural rhetorics scholarship doesn’t always fit within the boundaries of traditional academic journals, presses, and online forums, constellations provides a home for traditional articles of 4000-6000 words or the equivalent multimodal pieces, “new ideas” pieces, teaching conversation pieces, and forms we haven’t imagined yet.